 The Loma Linda University advanced standing MSW program has provided a rich, God-centered academic experience for many students, including myself!
 I have grown to appreciate the small class sizes and emphasis on student participation, as these factors contribute to a positive learning environment where students can grow in both the knowledge and understanding of behavioral health.
 Though the curriculum is quite challenging and there are many "sleepless nights," I have seen the love of Christ expressed through the professors' compassion, empathy, and grace.

-Students entering an MSW degree program within the Department of Social Work and Social Ecology in academic year 2024-2025 who are interested in obtaining certification in Play Therapy or Drug & Alcohol Counseling will receive a tuition waiver for the certificate program of their choice.
+Students entering an MSW degree program within the Department of Social Work and Social Ecology who are interested in obtaining certification in Play Therapy or Drug and Alcohol Counseling will receive a tuition waiver for the certificate program of their choice.
 Courses taken as part of the Play Therapy certificate do not count toward the MSW degree (core requirements and electives).
-Students taking the Drug & Alcohol Counseling certificate can apply 6 units to their MSW program (these units do not qualify for a tuition waiver).
+Students taking the Drug and Alcohol Counseling certificate can apply 6 units to their MSW program (these units do not qualify for a tuition waiver).
 These 6 units must be specified by their academic advisor.
-See tuition waiver amounts below.

 Apply Here Watch Info Session Video Visit Our Campus Questions?
 Message us!